UhuruSoftware/openshift.net/documentation/Origin-Server Changes.md

 ### Node Configuration

 In order to be able to tell what cartridges are supported on which nodes, a new fact named "Platform" will be added for both Windows and Linux nodes.
 This will require code changes to origin (specifically the part that generates the facts.yaml file for nodes).
-The fact itself should be generated as follows:
+The fact itself should be 'linux' for Redhat and Fedora, and 'windows' for Windows.

-- On Linux: using the `lsb_release -a` command, having the format [Distributor ID]-[Release] (e.g. RedHatEnterpriseServer-6.5, Fedora-19, LinuxMint-13)
-- On Windows: the 'Distributor ID' part of the platform name will always be 'Windows', and the 'Release' part will be given by the windows kernel version; e.g. Windows-6.3 (Windows 2012 R2), Windows-6.0 (Windows 2008 SP1)
+These facts will be generated based on a 'NODE_PLATFORM' configuration setting in node.conf, both on Windows and Linux.

 ### Cartridges ###